diegova12/diegova12/README.md

 # Hi there, I'm Diego! 👋

 Welcome to my GitHub profile!
 I'm a passionate student at the University of Michigan pursuing a dual degree in Data Science and Economics.
 I have experience in a range of programming languages, frameworks, and databases.
-My focus is on using technology to extract insights from data, as well as love using technology to solve real-world problems.
+My focus is on using technology to extract valauble insights from data, as well as using technology to solve real-world problems.

 ## 🛠️ Tech Stack: